Jump to Season: 2024-25; 2023-24; 2022-2023

 • A public panel discussion with U.S. and Portuguese playwrights discussing their work and creative processes.

-Press: Generative Workshop Coverage at PÚBLICO; Robert Schenkkan Article at Diário de Notícias
+PRESS: Generative Workshop Coverage at PÚBLICO; Robert Schenkkan Article at Diário de Notícias

 New Work, NY 2022